NVIDIA/cuda-quantum/docs/sphinx/using/cudaq/kernel.rst

 the development of **generic** libraries of quantum algorithmic primitives and applications, CUDA Quantum defines quantum device code as stand-alone typed callables in C++.
-A typed callable in C++ is any user-defined :code:`struct` or :code:`class` that provides an :code:`void operator()(Args...) {}` overload (an operator-call overload).
-Implicitly typed callables - C++ lambdas, which compiler implementations enable as automated type definitions
+A typed callable in C++ is any user-defined :code:`struct` or :code:`class` that provides an operator-call overload (:code:`void operator()(Args...) {}`).
+Implicitly typed callables - C++ lambdas |---| which compiler implementations enable as automated type definitions
-- also provide this typed-callable pattern.
-CUDA Quantum requires that these callable definitions be annotated in some way to indicate that this expression is meant for compilation and execution on the quantum device.
+|---| also provide this typed-callable pattern.
+CUDA Quantum requires that these callable
+definitions be annotated in some way to indicate that this expression is meant for compilation and execution on the quantum device.

-CUDA Quantum distinguishes between two separate kinds of kernel expressions - entry-point and pure-device quantum kernels.
+CUDA Quantum distinguishes between two separate kinds of kernel expressions: entry-point and pure-device quantum kernels.
 Entry-point kernels are those that can be called from host code, while pure-device kernels are those that can only be called from other quantum kernel code.
 See the specification for more detail,